bitdev-community/fullstack-legacy-with-bit/README.md

 [![Scope Hello World](https://img.shields.io/badge/Scope-Bit--Pioneers_(2)-820596)](bit-pioneers)

 # Fullstack Legacy App to Bit
 This repository contains a fullstack application that is transformed into Bit components.
-The application is developed using React for the frontend `(/web)` and Express.js for the API `(/api)`.
+The application is developed using React for the frontend `(/web)` and Express.js for the backend API `(/api)`.

 # Fullstack Application
 You can find the initial application code in [pre-bit](https://github.com/bitdev-community/fullstack-legacy-with-bit/tree/pre-bit) branch.